Transferring data to a MySQL® target endpoint

 Data delivery is a process of delivering arbitrary data to target storage.
 It includes data retrieval from a queue and its deserialization with subsequent transformation to target storage format.

-For a detailed description of possible Yandex Data Transfer data transfer scenarios, see Tutorials.
+For a detailed description of possible Yandex Data Transfer scenarios, see Tutorials.

 Configuring the data source